How to Store a Paddle Board for Winter

 With the first snowflakes of the year hitting the ground, many people are wondering how to store their paddle board for the winter.
-The options for storage during the off-season are pretty straightforward, but here are a few best practices for SUP storage!
+The options for storage during the off-season are pretty straightforward, but here are a few best practices for both rigid and inflatable SUP Storage.

 This edition of How To: Paddle North is written by Cory Alford, content provider and Operations Manager for Paddle North.